-United Kingdom's exit from the European Union: The Group is sourcing funds from international debt capital markets, through Eurobonds, issued by its London based subsidiary, Hellenic Petroleum Finance plc, listed in the Luxembourg stock exchange, for the optimal management of its debt liabilities.
-It is uncertain, how the exit of the UK from the EU will affect existing HPF Eurobonds, as well as the Group's funding from international debt capital markets.
-The Group is closely following relevant developments and assessing alternatives in order to maintain its ability to source funding through the international debt capital markets.
+United Kingdom's exit from the European Union("EU"): The Group is sourcing funds from international debt capital markets, through Eurobonds, issued by its London based subsidiary, Hellenic Petroleum Finance plc, listed in the Luxembourg stock exchange, for the optimal management of its debt liabilities.
+The exit of the UK from the EU and the subsequent agreement governing the relevant matters, did not have an impact in the existing HPF Eurobonds or in the Group's funding from international debt capital markets.

 Currency: The Group's business is naturally hedged against a functional currency risk.
 All petroleum industry transactions are referenced to international benchmark quotes for crude oil and oil products in USD.
 All international purchases and sales of crude oil and products are conducted in USD and all sales into local markets are either in USD prices or converted to local currency for accounting and settlement reasons using the USD reference on the date of the transaction.
+As a result, the Group's operations are mainly exposed to the risk of fluctuating the dollar exchange rate against the euro.
+The strengthening of the US Dollar against the Euro has a positive effect on the Group's financial results while in the opposite event, both the financial results and balance sheet items (inventory, investments, receivables, liabilities in US dollar) would be valued at lower levels.

 Prices: Commodity price risk management is supervised by a Risk Management Committee, which includes Finance and Trading departments' Senior Management.
 Non-commodity price risk management is carried out by the Finance Department under policies approved by the Board of Directors.
 The Finance Department identifies and evaluates financial risks in close co-operation with the Group's operating units.
+During the year ended on 31 December 2020, the Group entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.
+The Group has also entered into a derivative transaction to hedge the cash flow risk arising from the re-acquisition of the CO2 certificates disposed in December 2020, in time to fulfill its obligation as part of the EUA scheme (Notes 16 & 23).